papimenon/docs/docs/pages/how-to-guides/mas-creation-tutorial/mas-tutorial.md

 - If the user input is **not "OK"**, the graph transitions to the `prepare_output` node, allowing the user to interact with the `mailcomposer` again.
 - If the user input is **"OK"**, the graph transitions to the `email_reviewer` node and continues through the workflow.

 The conditional edge is implemented with the I/O Mapper, which ensures that the outputs of one node are transformed to match the input requirements of the next node.
-Here's the code of `marketing_campaign.py` for implementing the conditional edge:
+Here's how to implement the conditional edge in `src/marketing_campaign/app.py`:

-1. Add LLM client for the I/O Mapper, in this example `AzureChatOpenAI`, but you can use any LLM client supported by LangChain
+1. Add LLM client for the I/O Mapper.
+In this example we're using `AzureChatOpenAI`, but you can use any LLM client supported by LangChain:
     ```python
+    # Add LLM client to src/marketing_campaign/app.py
     from langchain_openai.chat_models.azure import AzureChatOpenAI

+    # Initialize LLM for the I/O Mapper
     llm = AzureChatOpenAI(
         model="gpt-4o-mini",
         api_version="2024-07-01-preview",